Rescattering effect on the measurement of K* spin alignment in heavy-ion collisions: Acknowledgments

-The authors thank Drs.
-Bedangadas Mohanty, Jinhui Chen, Aihong Tang and Zhangbu Xu for helpful discussions.
-This work is supported in part by the Strategic Priority Research Program of Chinese Academy of Sciences with Grant No. XDB34030000 and the National Natural Science Foundation of China with Grant No. 11720101001 and Natural Science Foundation of Anhui Province with Grant No. 2208085J23.
+The authors thank Dr. Jinhui Chen, Bedangadas Mohanty, Dr. Aihong Tang, and Dr. Zhangbu Xu for helpful discussions.
+This work is supported in part by National Natural Science Foundation of China with Grant No. 11720101001, the Strategic Priority Research Program of Chinese Academy of Sciences with Grant No. XDB34030000 and Natural Science Foundation of Anhui Province with Grant No. 2208085J23.